freistli/ModernizeApp/Docs/Host standard UWP controls in MFC MDI project using XAML Islands.md

 # Host standard UWP controls in MFC MDI project using XAML Islands

 This article will help developers to understand how to modernize MFC MDI project with Standard UWP Controls through XMAL Islands.
 In this sample, we will add XAML RelativePanel, UWP Ink canvas and toolbar into the document view of this MFC MDI project.
+The sample MFCAPP solution is [here](https://github.com/freistli/ModernizeApp/tree/master/MFC/MFCApp)

 It brings Fluent UI to non-UWP desktops.
 Although MFC uses specific framework, it does support C++/WinRT as well.
 It aligns the pre-requirements and API architecture described in the article [Using the UWP XAML hosting API in a C++ Win32 app](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/using-the-xaml-hosting-api).
 Here we mainly explain the specific modernization parts for MFC project.